josephtownshend/CV/README.md

 <p align="center">• Worked on 30+ projects ranging from a notes app to a Facebook clone <br>
           • Designed and built a programming language in 2 weeks <br>
-          • Consistently learnt new tech on the fly and under pressure, including Rails, JQuery & Python<br>
+          • Consistently learnt new tech on the fly and under pressure - including Rails, JQuery & Python<br>
           • Established excellent programming practices such as TDD and pairing<br>
           • Became a skillful user of GitHub - READMEs, merges, pull requests & semantic commits</p>